ExitFlight/app/README.md

 *   👤 **Comprehensive Passenger Details:**
     *   Secure input, you can absolutely add images (like screenshots of your application or the generated PDFs) to your `README.md` to make it much more engaging and visually appealing!
 You can't directly embed a PDF to be *viewable* within the README, but you can link to an example PDF or show images of it.

-Let's craft a really nice, comprehensive `README.md` for your `FlightBack` project.
+Let's craft a really nice, comprehensive `README.md` for your `ExitFlight` project.

 --- forms for all necessary passenger information (title, full name, contact details, nationality).
     *   User-friendly date then link them using Markdown `![Alt text](URL_to_image)`)*